foodini/pingem/README.md

 that will send and receive icmp traffic on the user's behalf.
 This allows us a number of advantages.
 First, we can pack a wider icmp_seq in our custom-built icmp packets.
 Second, even a total network outage will still track icmp traffic that _should_ have been sent, even if it wasn't.
-Basically, a network outage will look the same to the user as any other string of losses.
+(When there's "no route to host", the ping executable stops sending packets.)
+Basically, a network outage should look the same to the user as any other string of losses.
 If this service includes a connection method that can be reached by a browser running javascript, the project reduces down to only two parts instead of the original three.
 Hence, the rewrite.